 As a child, I would look at photos in pattern books or magazines and start crocheting.
 Sometimes that worked out well, but not always.
 I called that technique the “just did whatever I wanted” method.
-Other times, I would find an inspiration and just start crocheting and called that technique the “make it up as I go” method.
+Other times, I would find inspiration and just start crocheting and called that technique the “make it up as I go” method.

-The website for the International Free Form Crochet Guild.
-The amazing colorful designs are stunning.
-It’s is such a beautiful flow of creative energy.
-The fashion show in San Diego included some fabulous artistry apparel and accessories using free form crochet techniques.
+The website for the International Free Form Crochet Guild provides the proof.
+This form of crochet is such a beautiful flow of creative energy.
+The fashion show in San Diego included some fabulous artistry apparel and accessories using freeform crochet techniques.

 One time, during my teenage years, I made a variety of crocheted flowers and chain stitched them together with green yarn, representing the stems and leaves.
 I wrapped them around the iron bedstead at the foot of my bed and called them my flower garden.
-Yeah, that’s called yarn bombing.
+Yes, that’s called yarn bombing.
 I yarn bombed my own bedroom some 40+ years ago!

 I was pretty happy with the butterfly pillow so I gave it to my sister as a gift to match the blue and yellow decor of her bedroom.

 These photo-type designs are known as graph pattern crochet, tapestry crochet, or charted crochet.
-Sometimes Intarsia Crochet is used in reference to these, but my understanding is that intarsia creates a pattern on the back side of the fabric.
-The ones that I made created a stringy, knotty mess on the back side of the fabric, so no, those were not intarsia.
+Sometimes the term “Intarsia Crochet” is used in reference to these, but my understanding is that intarsia creates a pattern on the back of the fabric and either side of the fabric can be displayed.
+The charted patterns that I made created a stringy, knotty mess on the back of the fabric, so no, those were not intarsia.